-In July 2001, the FASB issued SFAS No. 141, "Business Combinations," and SFAS No. 142, "Goodwill and Other Intangible Assets."
-SFAS No. 141 requires that the purchase method of accounting be used for all business combinations initiated after June 30, 2001.
+In July 2001, the FASB issued SFAS 141, "Business Combinations," and SFAS 142, "Goodwill and Other Intangible Assets."
+SFAS 141 requires that the purchase method of accounting be used for all business combinations initiated after June 30, 2001.
 Use of the pooling-of-interest method will be prohibited on a prospective basis only.
-SFAS No. 142 changes the accounting for goodwill from an amortization method to an impairment-only approach.
+SFAS 142 changes the accounting for goodwill from an amortization method to an impairment-only approach.
 Thus, amortization of goodwill, including goodwill recorded in past business combinations, will cease upon adoption of this Statement.
-SFAS No. 142 becomes effective for fiscal years beginning after December 15, 2001.
-The adoption of SFAS No. 141 did not have a significant impact on the Company's financial condition or results of operations.
-The Company does not expect the adoption of SFAS No. 142 to have a significant impact on its financial condition or results of operations.
+SFAS 142 became effective for fiscal years beginning after December 15, 2001.
+The adoption of SFAS 141 and SFAS 142 did not have a significant impact on the Company's financial condition or results of operations.

-In August 2001, the FASB approved SFAS No. 143, "Accounting for Asset Retirement Obligations," which will be effective beginning fiscal year 2003.
-SFAS No. 143 addresses the financial accounting and reporting for obligations associated with the retirement of tangible long-lived assets and the associated asset retirement costs.
-In October 2001, the FASB approved SFAS No. 144, "Accounting for the Impairment or Disposal of Long-Lived Assets," which supersedes SFAS No. 121, "Accounting for the Impairment of Long-Lived Assets and for Long-Lived Assets to be Disposed of" and the accounting and reporting provisions of APB No. 30, "Reporting the Results of Operations - Reporting the Effects of Disposal of a Segment of a Business, and Extraordinary, Unusual and Infrequently Occurring Events and Transactions" for the disposal of a segment of a business.
-SFAS No. 144 retains many of the fundamental provisions of SFAS No. 121, but resolves certain implementation issues associated with that Statement.
-SFAS No. 144 will be effective beginning in fiscal 2002.
-The adoption of SFAS Nos.
-143 and 144 will not have a significant impact on the Company's financial condition or results of operations.
+In August 2001, the FASB approved SFAS 143, "Accounting for Asset Retirement Obligations," which will be effective beginning fiscal year 2003.
+SFAS 143 addresses the financial accounting and reporting for obligations associated with the retirement of tangible long-lived assets and the associated asset retirement costs.
+In October 2001, the FASB approved SFAS 144, "Accounting for the Impairment or Disposal of Long-Lived Assets," which supersedes SFAS 121, "Accounting for the Impairment of Long-Lived Assets and for Long-Lived Assets to be Disposed of" and the accounting and reporting provisions of APB 30, "Reporting the Results of Operations - Reporting the Effects of Disposal of a Segment of a Business, and Extraordinary, Unusual and Infrequently Occurring Events and Transactions" for the disposal of a segment of a business.
+SFAS 144 retains many of the fundamental provisions of SFAS 121, but resolves certain implementation issues associated with that Statement.
+SFAS 144 became effective beginning in fiscal 2002.
+The Company does not expect the adoption of SFAS 143 to have a significant impact on its financial condition or results of operations.
+The adoption of SFAS 144 did not have a significant impact on the Company's financial condition or results of operations.